swarup3204/COMPILERS_LAB/README.md

 # COMPILERS_LAB

-## contains compilers lab autumn 22 assignments of myself,Swarup Padhi,20CS30062
+## Contains compilers lab autumn 22 assignments of myself

 1.Used github copilot along with extension x86_64 assembly code syntax highlighting on vscode for assignment 1